Many-body spectral transitions through the lens of the variable-range SYK2 model

-\B{\it SFF and localization.}---In this section, we discuss the various regimes of the SFF for $\alpha \ge 1/2$.
-The PRBM is known to display an ergodic to non-ergodic transition at $\alpha=1/2$, which is signaled in our analysis by the breakdown of perturbation theory around the uniform saddle point.
-For $\alpha>1/2$, PRBM suggests that the system becomes gradually less delocalized, until it enters an integrable regime at $\alpha > 3/2$, while the Anderson critical point is at $\alpha = 1$ \cite{Mirlin_etal1996}.
-From a path integral point of view, it is reasonable to expect that, as the system localizes it will break the space translation symmetry we assumed for the saddle-point solution in the small-$\alpha$ region.
+{\it SFF and localization.} In this section, we discuss the various regimes of the SFF for $\alpha \ge 1/2$.
+The analytical analysis displays a breakdown of perturbation theory around the uniform saddle point at $\alpha=1/2$, at the same point where the single-particle PRBM displays an ergodic to non-ergodic transition.
+For $\alpha>1/2$, the single-particle PRBM becomes gradually less delocalized, encounters an Anderson critical point at $\alpha = 1$, and enters an integrable regime at $\alpha > 3/2$ \cite{Mirlin_etal1996}.
+From a path integral point of view, it is reasonable to expect that, as the system localizes, it will break the space translation symmetry we assumed for the saddle-point solution in the small-$\alpha$ region.
 This is supported by the fact that at early times the SFF takes larger values (in particular at the dip time) than what is predicted analytically, indicating that there may be another saddle that dominates the classical action.
 This makes the dip height a good candidate for identifying the ergodic/non-ergodic transition.
 As it can be seen in Fig.~\ref{fig:collapse}a, the dip starts to rise considerably in the vicinity of $\alpha\approx 0.5$.
-A characteristic value of $\alpha$ where there is a qualitative change can be obtained similar to the knee voltage in transistors.
-In this spirit, the intersection of a linear fit of the large-$\alpha$ part of the curve with the ordinate yields $\alpha =0.49$.
+A characteristic value of $\alpha$ where there is a qualitative change can be obtained similarly to the knee voltage in transistors.
+In this spirit, the intersection of a linear fit of the large-$\alpha$ part of the curve with the ordinate yields $\alpha =0.501 \pm 0.006$.

-The regime $1/2\leq \alpha \leq 3/2$ is characterized by the development of a secondary plateau, as it can be seen in Fig.~\ref{fig:SFF}b, which we interpret as a pre-thermalization regime~\cite{Baumgartner_etal2024}.
+In the regime $1/2\leq \alpha \leq 3/2$, a secondary plateau emerges: it begins after the early-time oscillations and persists until it merges into the ramp characteristic of $\alpha < 1/2$ (see Fig.~\ref{fig:SFF}b).
+It becomes more prominent at larger system sizes \cite{supp} and signals a pre-thermalization regime~\cite{Baumgartner_etal2024}.
 The height of this secondary plateau grows with $\alpha$ until it reaches the height of the late-time one around $\alpha \sim 3/2$, as expected for an integrable theory.
-To better quantify this transition, we can consider the logarithm of the ratio between the two plateau heights,
+To better quantify this transition, we define the logarithm of the ratio between the two plateau heights,